thadguidry/respec/group.md

 # `group`

 For W3C, it allows you to associate a specification with a particular working group.
-Supported group ids can be found at: https://respec.org/w3c/groups/.
+Supported group short-names can be found at: https://respec.org/w3c/groups/.

 Specifying the group will also figure out all the patent policy related things for your particular specification.